Une tradition d'excellence

 It is preferable to have a gutter margin of about 0.75

-It is preferable to have a gutter margin of about 0.75″ (19 mm) for easier reading without the constraint caused by the binding.
+It is preferable to keep a margin of about 0.75 inch (19 mm) for a comfortable consultation without constraints caused by the binding.

 It is not recommended to spread text across 2 pages.
 The compensation for spreads varies depending on the rise of the glue, the position of the pages in the book, the type of glue, the type of paper, etc.